 Contractor will provide the County the results of participant surveys from Kiosks on a weekly basis.
-Survey results will include the following data:
+Surveys will include, but not be limited to, the following data:

 - Race

 - Ethnicity

 - Age (in a range of choices)

 - Gender

 - Zip code of residence

 - Other survey questions, as provided by the County, and approved by Public Health IT Security/Privacy.